Sandown Community Orchard

 This compact wetland site and orchard is a beautiful, tranquil spot but also a haven for wildlife.
 Gift to Nature has restored a community orchard on the site which you are welcome to visit and scrump in the autumn – we have included Isle of Wight fruit varieties including the Alverstone Apple.
 The orchard also provides a great nectar source for insects in the spring and food for other wildlife later in the year.
 The rest of the site is a mixture of wetland, woodland and a pond.
 There is a boardwalk across the wettest section of the site and a viewing/dipping platform by the pond.

-We now frequently see a squirrel when we visit, and when looking up in the trees see if you can spot the tree-creeper or a flock of long-tailed tits.
-Thank you David Moorse for these wonderful photos showing what to look for.
+In the orchard we frequently see a squirrel when we visit, and when looking up in the trees see if you can spot the tree-creeper or a hear a noisy flock of long-tailed tits.
+Thank you David Moorse for these wonderful photos.

 Trains, Water and Sandy Thomas